MarkdenToom/Connect-Four/README.md

 - Doesn't check if the board is full
 - Doesn't check if a column is already full
 - Allows new chips to be inserted after the game has ended
-- Doesn't scale well on mobile devices
+- Text and board are too small on mobile devices